 life” being 4.
 The β-value for others-oriented is 0.071 and the P-value is under 0.01.
 This reliably predicts positive results, again.
 The increase in life satisfaction is around 7.35%.
 The β-value for self-motivated volunteering is 0.036 and the P-value is under 0.05.
 Again, same reliable positive prediction.
 The increase, however, is significantly lower than its counterpart, around 3.66%.
 This shows that the motivation for volunteering plays a major role in benefits of volunteerism.

+Another benefit is that volunteering reduces stress.
 Like for many actions, the benefits of volunteerism and the effectiveness of each benefit highly depends on the motivation behind the action.
 So to summarize, volunteerism does have benefits and each benefit’s effectiveness depends on the motivation.
+Many people think that volunteering is work.
+However, what volunteering does for you is greater than what you do for it.
 Thank you for reading and I hope you’ll have a wonderful day.